 An international doctors guide to preparing for an NHS interview

 Your NHS interview is one of the key stages of the relocation process, so preparing for your interview is essential.
-To help you do this, we’ve written an extensive blog on how to prepare for an NHS interview.
+To help you do this, we’ve written a blog on how to prepare for your NHS interview.
 We’ll look at:

 - The Structure of an NHS interview